suryaPradipaWarren/ComputerVision_DeteksiKematanganSawit/README.md

 ---

-## 📌 Latar Belakang
+## 📌 Background
-Pada proses produksi minyak sawit, salah satu aspek krusial yang harus diperhatikan adalah tingkat kematangan buah sawit.
-Tingkat kematangan ini sangat penting dalam menentukan kualitas dan kuantitas minyak yang dihasilkan.
-Buah sawit yang dipanen pada tingkat kematangan yang tepat akan menghasilkan minyak dengan rendemen tinggi dan kualitas terbaik.
+In the palm oil production process, one crucial aspect that must be considered is the ripeness level of the oil palm fruit.
+This ripeness level plays a vital role in determining the quality and quantity of the oil produced.
+Harvesting the fruit at the optimal stage of ripeness results in high oil yield and the best quality.

 ---

-## 🎯 Tujuan
+## 🎯 Objectives
-- ### Deteksi Kematangan
+- ### Ripeness Detection
-  Mendeteksi tingkat kematangan buah sawit yang mana terdapat beberapa tingkat yaitu mentah, mengkal, matang dan busuk
+  Detecting the ripeness level of oil palm fruit, which includes several stages: unripe, under-ripe, ripe, and rotten.
-- ### Meningkatkan efesiensi
+- ### Increasing Efficiency
-  Dengan adanya aplikasi ini dapat meningkatkan efisiensi dari penyortiran kematangan
+  This application aims to increase the efficiency of ripeness sorting.

 ---

-## ✅ Manfaat
+## ✅ Benefits
-- Membantu petani dalam mendeteksi tingkat kematangan buah sawit secara cepat dan tepat.
+- Assisting farmers in detecting the ripeness level of oil palm fruit quickly and accurately.

 ## 📁 Dataset
-- Dataset dikumpulkan secara manual melalui google
+- The dataset was collected manually via Google.
-- Total dataset seanyak 2.360 gambar dengan pembagian tiap kelas sebanyak 590
+- The total dataset consists of 2,360 images, with 590 images for each class.

 ## ⚙️ Tools
-- Pengembangan Model: **Collab**
+- Model Development: **Colab**
 - Model: **Pre-Trained CNN**
-- Deployment: **Tensorflow Lite**
+- Deployment: **TensorFlow Lite**
-- Sistem: **Aplikasi**
+- System: **Application**
-- Pengembangan Aplikasi: **Android Studio**
+- Application Development: **Android Studio**

 ---

-## 📓 Fitur
+## 📓 Features
-- ### Deteksi
+- ### Detection
-  Pada halaman ini dapat mendeteksi tingkat kematangan dari buah sawit
+  This page allows the detection of the ripeness level of oil palm fruit.
-- ### Histori
+- ### History
-  Menyimpan hasil deteksi tingkat kematangan buah sawit
+  Stores the detection results of oil palm fruit ripeness.

 ## 🎯 Progress
-- Model CNN telah dikembangkan dengan menggunakan pre-trained model dari keras applicatiom
+- A CNN model has been developed using a pre-trained model from Keras Applications.
-- Akurasi model sebesar 90%
+- The model achieved an accuracy of 90%.
-- Model telah diintegrasikan ke dalam aplikasi mobile
+- The model has been integrated into a mobile application.

-## 🚀 Hasil
+## 🚀 Results
-- ### Grafik akurasi dan loss model
+- ### Accuracy and Loss Graph
   <p align="center">
   <img src="Result/Akurasi dan Loss.png" width="500"/>
   </p>